davidtchiu/davidtchiu.github.io/teaching/cs240/lab.personas/index.md

 #### Part 1 - Writing a Persona

-- Start by creating a new Github project called `design-docs` and clone it down to your machines.
+- If you haven't done so already, start by having one of your group members create a new Github project called `cs240-term-project` and clone it down to your machines.

 - Think about all the various **types of users** who might use your software, and choose one to write up.
 A paragraph or two ought to suffice).
 Personas could be imagined, or they might be representative of potential users that you surveyed/polled.
 Whichever the case, personas should be based on an understanding of the potential product users, their jobs, their background and their aspirations.